-How the Greatest Prankster in Political History Messed With Richard Nixon
+How a Great Political Prankster Messed With Richard Nixon

 by David Borgenicht and Turk Regan